DAF201/2022_fall_school_garbage/Logic.md

 ## Set-Builder Notation

-Specify the property or properties that all members must satisfy The general form of this notation is {x ∣ x has property P} and is read “the set of all x such that x has property P.”
+Specify the property or properties that all members must satisfy The general form of this notation is {x ∣ x has property P} and is read “the set of all x such that x has property P”

 S = {x | x is a positive integer less than 100}